 Toutes les versions de cet article : English , français

-The safety data sheet is the essential tool to transmit information about chemicals safety.
+The essential tool for risk management : the safety data sheet is the essential tool to transmit information about chemicals safety.

 Risk management measures